cockroachdb/docs/src/current/molt/molt-fetch.md

 		- Alternatively, set the `--use-implicit-auth` flag to use [implicit authentication]({% link {{ site.current_cloud_version }}/cloud-storage-authentication.md %}).

-		- Ensure the S3 bucket is created and accessible to CockroachDB.
+		- Ensure the S3 bucket is created and accessible by CockroachDB.

 	- If you are using [Google Cloud Storage](https://cloud.google.com/storage/docs/access-control) for [cloud storage](#cloud-storage):